stanislavspbgu/BetaSerpentine/README.txt

 Numerous studies suggest that amyloid forming regions of more than 30 residues evoke structural arrangements consisting of several adjacent b-arches called b-serpentines or superpleated b-structure (Kajava A.V. et al., 2010, FASEB J).
 The BetaSerpentine program searches for possible b-serpentines within a protein and output them in order of preference starting from the highest score.

 N.B.
 BetaSerpentine program is not aimed at the detection of the amyloidogenic regions.
-If you want, first, to predict the amyloidogenicity of your protein, use ArchCandy.
+If you want, first, to predict the amyloidogenicity of your protein, use ArchCandy (Ahmed et al.,  Alzheimer’s & Dementia 11 (2015) 681-690).

 ====================